reversekick/lists/README.md

 ###TEST(GET)

 ###BY USER
-To get data of particular user http://localhost:8080/task/siddiq
+To get data of particular user <br>
+http://localhost:8080/task/siddiq

 ###ALL USERS
-This will give all infomation
+This will give all infomation <br >
 http://localhost:8080/all

 ###TEST(POST)